 Just as every spoken or written language has verbs, nouns, adjectives, and adverbs to describe actions and things, every PLC programming language has specific functions to perform useful tasks.
 The details of how to perform each function will vary somewhat between PLC manufacturers and models, but the overall functions are quite similar.
 The reference manuals provided for your PLC will describe in detail how to use each function.
 Your task is to write simple demonstration programs for each function, allowing you to directly explore how each function works, and to gain an understanding of each function by observing its behavior and also by making (inevitable) mistakes.

-After writing each demonstration program, you should add a lot of comments to it, so you will be able to understand what you did later when you go back to your demonstration program for reference.
+After writing each demonstration program, you should add a lot of comments to the commands, the ladder rungs, and the tags, so you will be able to understand what you did later when you go back to your demonstration program for reference.
 These comments should cover the following points:

-Years ago when I was teaching myself how to program using the C language, I wrote a set of “tutorial” programs demonstrating common programming functions and techniques.
-The following is a partial list of these tutorial programs, which I still keep to this day:
+This would be a similar recommendation for a new programmer learning a C language, for example.
+She or he might write a set of “tutorial” programs demonstrating common programming functions and techniques.
+The following is a partial example list of these tutorial programs, and what they might include:

-Each one of these tutorial programs is heavily commented, to explain to myself in my own words how they work and what they are doing.
-Not only did they help me learn how to write programs in C, but they also serve as a handy reference for me any time in the future I need to refresh my knowledge.
+Each one of these tutorial programs is heavily commented, to explain in your own words how they work and what they are doing.
+Not only do they help to learn how to write programs, but they also serve as a handy reference any time in the future when you may need to refresh your knowledge.
 The act of writing tutorial programs is akin to journaling as a way to work through complex problems in life–in a way, it is like having a conversation with yourself.